MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    > [!NOTE]
    > Options displayed vary depending on your browser and device operating system.
 If the device where you started the registration process supports passkeys, you'll be asked to save the passkey to that device.
 Select **Use another device** or **More options** to display additional ways for you to save the passkey.

-1. Use the camera app to scan the QR code, then open the link.
+1. Use the system camera app to scan the QR code, then tap on **Save a passkey**.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/scan-code.png" alt-text="Screenshot of QR code.":::